mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 ## Context

-MLOps is one of the new buzzords of Software Development.
+MLOps is a new buzzword of Software Development.
 It goes beyond [DevOps](https://en.wikipedia.org/wiki/DevOps) by adding a brand new perspective over data and models.
 In fact, Any reasonable Machine Learning solution must deal with assets like ML Models, datasets, features, etc. Therefore, a simple ML application may turn into a complex workflow in order to ensure the best model runs in Production.